 There are many walking trails in this area, including Agia Efimia to Themata Monastery, Traces of Old Agia Efimia, and walking paths to Myrtos, to Drakopoulata (you could admire here the remains of the old village), to Divarata and in and around the valley.
-Walking around Makriotika village you could get as well the atmosphere of the olda days and stop to relax for a coffee or a nice meal in one of the three tavernas.
+Walking around Makriotika village evokes the atmosphere of days gone by and stop to relax for a coffee or a nice meal in one of the three tavernas.

 Organised boat tours leave from the harbour at Agia Efimia for various day trips such as the vessel Romantika, or you can rent a small hire boat from one of the companies in the harbour like Boulevard Boats to explore the seas yourself!
 A water taxi service also leaves from the harbor.
 If you prefer to see what's below the surface you can go diving with Makis at the Aquatic Scuba Diving Club.
 Rent a scooter or a car from the village or hire a bicycle from Boulevard Boats to fully explore the region or further afield.